Eisenmonoxid/S6Patcher/README.md

 ```
 English:
 ```
-- Activates the Development - Mode (Necessary for the LuaDebugger to work).
+- Activates the Development-Mode (Necessary for the LuaDebugger to work).
 - Can disable the autosave or set an custom interval.
 - Can set the maximum zoom level in the game.
 - Fixes the "Meldungsstau" - Bug, which was responsible for missing messages and stuck message queue in the game.